ace-1331/ace12401-cursedscript/Wiki/Functions.md

 - showblacklist
 - listsentences
 ### Configurations
+- **NEW:** language [en/fr] //Note: Sets the language to be used for the member number requesting it
 - **NEW:** togglecommand [command] //Note: disable a command others can trigger (will not alter its current state)
 - eatcommands //Note: messages containing valid commands will not be shown in the wearer's chatlog
 - restraintvanish //Note: will make the curse remove restraints when item curses are disabled